Benchmarking Pedestrian Dynamics Models for Common Scenarios: An Evaluation of Force-Based Models: Simulation results from force-based models

-\textbf{MOSP: }In the MOSP scenario, a single pedestrian passes through a maze of randomly placed obstacles to reach the goal, with experiments conducted across four area fractions: 3.74\% (Case A), 6.54\% (Case B), 11.22\% (Case C), and 14.96\% (Case D).
-Evaluating parameters calculated by reproducing each setup for the exact initial and final conditions are reported in Table \ref{table:MOSPParameters}.
-These show that as the area fraction covered by the obstacles increases, the number of unsuccessful trajectories also increases. (i.e. the model predictions become worse with increasing density of stationary obstacles).
-Note, such situations of pedestrians walking around several other stationary obstacles (or other standing pedestrians) are extremely common across crowded public spaces, like railway stations, bus stations, food joints etc. In MOSP, the large number of obstacles leads to unsuccessful trajectories due to a combination of three factors mentioned in Section \ref{sec:evaluatingParameters}.
+Note, such situations of pedestrians walking around several other stationary obstacles (or other standing pedestrians) are extremely common across crowded public spaces, like railway stations, bus stations, food joints etc. In MOSP, the large number of obstacles leads to unsuccessful trajectories due to a combination of three factors mentioned in Section \ref{sec:evaluatingmetrics}.
 For the SFMe model, no successful trajectories were observed in Cases C and D, as high repulsive forces prevented pedestrians from entering the measurement region, resulting in `Not Attempted (NA)' for these cases, (refer to Appendix Figure B-5(b)).
-Surprisingly, the SFMc model showed an increase of successful trajectories from Case C to D due to the obstacle configuration favorable for the model, allowing the pedestrian to reach the goal with low overlap, even when there is a minimal deviation in path due to the weak repulsive forces of the model (refer to Appendix Figure B-5(a)).
+Surprisingly, the SFMc model showed an increase of successful trajectories from Case C to D due to the obstacle configuration favorable for the model, allowing the pedestrian to reach the goal with low overlap, even when there is a minimal deviation in path due to the weak repulsive forces of the model (refer to Supplementary material Figure B-5(a)).
 Both average and maximum overlaps increased with area fraction.
-However, this parameter is influenced by obstacle configuration, pedestrian position, and the number of interacting obstacles.
+However, this metric is influenced by obstacle configuration, pedestrian position, and the number of interacting obstacles.
 Thus, this trend should not be seen as a rule.
 Insignificant oscillation or backward motion was observed across all models.
 As the number of obstacles increased, the number of turns required to pass through the maze also increased, leading to higher sudden changes in motion direction, reflected in large path smoothness values.
 Due to frequent changes in path direction, speed deviation from the desired speed also increases with the area fraction.
-Normalized speed graphs for the four cases, averaged over all the trajectories, can be observed in Appendix Figure B-4.
+Normalized speed graphs for the four cases, averaged over all the trajectories, can be observed in Supplementary material Figure B-4.
 However, the SFMc model reported low path smoothness and speed deviation, resulting in increased travel time with area fraction for all models except SFMc.
 However, note that the proportion of successful trajectories with SFMc is pretty low ($<25\%$) for both area fractions.

 In the MOSP scenario, the study reveals that as obstacle density increases, the frequency of unsuccessful trajectories rises, with no model achieving an 80\% success rate at the density of 14.96\%.
 The pedestrian models exhibit widely divergent responses to these challenges: the SFMe model completely fails in higher-density conditions, whereas the SFMc model demonstrates improved success rates, along with reduced path smoothness and speed deviation, due to favorable obstacle configurations for the model.
 The analysis also shows that with an increase in obstacles, there is a corresponding rise in path complexity, speed deviation, and travel time.
 However, these trends are not universally applicable, as they depend on the specific configurations of obstacles and the positioning of pedestrians.
 As discussed, this is a common scenario in any public gathering/space, where one person may need to navigate around obstacles and other people to reach a different location.
 For such an everyday scenario, simulation models predicting unsuccessful trajectories reveal serious shortcomings.